djsutherland/chips-with-friends/README.md

-A dumb little site to coordinate breaking the Chiptopia terms of service.
+A dumb little site to coordinate ~~breaking the Chiptopia terms of service~~ getting the most out of rewards programs.